 Note: The explanation of adoption of this practice should include a discussion on measures undertaken to ensure the general meeting is interactive, shareholders are provided with sufficient opportunity to pose questions and the questions are responded to.
 Further, a listed issuer should also provide brief reasons on the choice of the meeting platform.
-Applied Application Explanation on The Company is committed to providing a seamless and efficient virtual application of the AGM experience for its shareholders.
-The utilisation of the Remote practice Participation and Electronic Voting (RPEV) facility during the 2022 AGM was the result of a thorough assessment and testing process, ensuring its effectiveness and reliability.
-This RPEV platform enabled the Company to conduct a fully virtual AGM, providing shareholders with the ability to participate in the meeting remotely, cast their votes on all resolutions in real-time, and engage in two-way communication with the Board and senior management team through questions submitted via the RPEV.
-The questions received by the Company from MSWG and other shareholders prior to the AGM, including the real time questions at the AGM, were answered and displayed on the screen during the AGM.
-The administrative details of the AGM, including the instructions and procedures for remote participation and e-voting, were communicated to shareholders in a clear and comprehensive manner.
-The transparency, accountability, and accuracy of the e-voting results were ensured through the real-time dissemination of the results, which were also announced to Bursa on the same day as the conclusion of the AGM.
-The Minutes of the AGM were also made readily available on the Company's corporate website.
+Application Applied Explanation on The Company is committed to providing with a seamless and efficient application of the virtual AGM and EGM experience for its shareholders.
+The utilisation of the RPEV facility during the 39th AGM and the EGM was the result of a practice thorough assessment and testing process, ensuring its effectiveness and reliability.
+This RPEV platform enabled the Company to conduct a fully virtual AGM and EGM, providing shareholders with the ability to participate in the meeting remotely, cast their votes on all resolutions in real-time, and engage in two-way communication with the Board and senior management team through questions submitted via the RPEV facility.
+The questions received by the Company from MSWG, EPF and other shareholders prior to the AGM and EGM, including the real time questions at the AGM and EGM, were answered and displayed on the screen during both general meetings.
+The administrative details of the AGM and EGM, including the instructions and procedures for remote participation and e-voting, were communicated to shareholders in a clear and comprehensive manner.
+The transparency, accountability and accuracy of the e-voting results were ensured through the real-time dissemination of the results, which were also announced to Bursa on the same day as the conclusion of the AGM and EGM.
+The Minutes of the AGM and EGM were also made readily available on the Company's corporate website.
 Explanation for departure